devoncarew/firehose/README.md

 ## PR branch actions

+For a PR, this tool:

-- determine changed files
+- determines changed files
-- determine affected packages
+- determines affected packages
-- validate that there's a changelog entry
+- validates that there's a changelog entry
-- validate that the changelog version == the pubspec version
+- validates that the changelog version == the pubspec version

 ## Default branch actions

+For a merge into the default branch, this tool:

-- determine changed files
+- determines changed files
-- determine affected packages
+- determines affected packages
-- attempt to publish
+- attempts to publish
-- tag the commit and push the tag
+- tags the commit and push the tag

 ## Mono-repos